hmrc/income-tax-mtd-changelog/README.md

 Retrieve an Employment and its Financial Details

-The enum value `latest` has been removed as a possible value for the `source` field in the response body, but it remains a valid value for the `source` request query parameter
+The enum value `latest` has been removed as a possible value for the `source` field in the response body, but it remains a valid value for the `source` request query parameter.

 The API's functionality in Production is unchanged, as `latest` was not intended to be a valid value for the `source` field and is not returned in responses.
 The documentation has been updated accordingly.

 Retrieve Non-PAYE Employment Income

-The enum value `latest` has been removed as a possible value for the `source` field in the response body, but it remains a valid value for the `source` request query parameter
+The enum value `latest` has been removed as a possible value for the `source` field in the response body, but it remains a valid value for the `source` request query parameter.

 The API's functionality in Production is unchanged, as `latest` was not intended to be a valid value for the `source` field and is not returned in responses.
 The documentation has been updated accordingly.